mekedron/mekedron/README.md

 ## Highlights

-### 🤖 AI agents & self-hosted services

-- 🗣️ **[Johnny](https://mekedron.github.io/Johnny/)** _[IN PROGRESS]_ — Local-first, open-source AI agent that joins your Google Meet calls on your behalf.
-Transcribes, speaks within the limits you set, and runs 24/7 in Docker.
-Five behavior modes (silent → autonomous), powered by Ollama + faster-whisper + Piper out of the box — or Claude, GPT-4o, Gemini, Deepgram, ElevenLabs.

 ### 🖥️ Desktop apps

 - ✍️ **[ClipSlop](https://mekedron.github.io/ClipSlop/)** — Free AI writing tool for macOS.
 Fix grammar, translate, rewrite, or format text with a hotkey.
 Works with ChatGPT, Anthropic, and Ollama.